1. Terracotta Army, Xi'an: Attraction Embodies the Dynasty Set Stage for Silk Road

 - Distance from Kashgar city center: Approximately 1 mile (1.6 km)

-Kashgar Old Town is a vibrant showcase of rich history along the ancient Silk Road, featuring well-preserved architecture and a lively cultural heritage.
+Kashgar Old City is a vibrant showcase of rich history along the ancient Silk Road, featuring well-preserved architecture and a lively cultural heritage.
 This area serves as a melting pot of influences from various ethnic groups, including Uyghur, Han, Arabic, Hui, Tajiks among others.

 Visit this long-lasting Silk Road Hub, wander its winding streets, experiencing a blend of ancient traditions and modern life, complete with lively bazaars and vibrant markets that echo the bustling trade of centuries past.